Why On-Campus Jobs Are Great

 Whether you want to help students adjust to college life as a resident advisor or help someone pass that accounting exam as a peer tutor, there are plenty of leadership positions.
 The best part about mentoring?
 You’ll learn something valuable from your mentees, too.

-Alyssa Chern ’20 is a Marketing major from the Dallas-Fort Worth area.
-She’s a student intern with the St. Edward’s University Marketing office.
+Alyssa Chern ’20 was a Marketing major from the Dallas-Fort Worth area.
+She worked as a student intern with the St. Edward’s University Marketing office.